Little John: Film and television

 In the BBC's Robin Hood, Little John was played by Gordon Kennedy.
 John meets Robin when his band of outlaws steals from Robin's band.
 John also has a wife, Alice, and a son, both of whom believe he is dead until late in the first series.
 He dislikes Robin immediately but has a change of heart after Robin makes a stand to protect John's wife and son.
 When the sheriff attempts to interrogate the villagers of Loxley on Robin's whereabouts by cutting out their tongues, Robin surrenders just as they are threatening Alice, thus sparing her.
 While Robin is awaiting execution, John discreetly meets his son, who mentions how Robin helped him and his mother, and the rest of the village by feeding them all.
 This causes John to lead the others to Nottingham Castle to rescue Robin, after which John and Robin become good friends.
 John is the oldest of the outlaws and fights with a quarterstaff.

 He was portrayed by Jason Burkart in the TV series Once Upon a Time and its spin-off Once Upon a Time in Wonderland.

 Jamie Foxx portrayed John in the 2018 movie Robin Hood.
 In contrast to most versions of John, this version is officially known as 'Yahya'- which he says translates to 'John'- and is originally Muslim fighting against Robin when they meet in battle during the Crusades, with this first encounter resulting in Yahya's left hand being cut off.
 However, when he sees Robin try to save his son from being executed by Sir Gisborne, he stows away on a ship taking Robin back to England with the goal of helping Robin take up an opposing role to the Crusades.
 Despite the loss of his left hand making it impossible for him to use a bow, he is still a skilled enough fighter to intercept Robin's arrows with only his staff and soon adapts to the use of his metal-clad stump as another weapon in combat.

 In the British television show Fact or Fiction, episode 4, hosted by Tony Robinson, it is postulated that "Little John" is in actuality Reynolde Greenleaf from near Beverley in the East Riding of Yorkshire.

 Analysis

-Little John has been argued to be play a crucial role in illustrating the ties between the servant and the master, and his actions can be seen as challenging the power hierarchy of the depicted society.
+Little John has been argued to play a crucial role in illustrating the ties between the servant and the master, and his actions can be seen as challenging the power hierarchy of the depicted society.